Table of Contents

 Who Wrote the Book of Job?

 The Book of Job was found among the Dead Sea Scrolls.
-It is one of the Biblical books.
+It is one of the books in the Hebrew Bible.
 Ancient Jewish tradition credits its authorship to Moses.
 The Babylonian Talmud claims, “Moses wrote his own book, and the passages about Balaam and Job” (Baba Bathra, 14b, 15a).

 There is much support to the early claim that credits the writing of the Book of Job to Moses for he spent 40 years in the land of Median.
 This land would give him a good background of the land of Uz.
 Also, Moses’ Egyptian tradition explains the hints to Egyptian life and practice that appear in the book.
-Further, the image of God as Creator and Sustainer matches well with the creation narrative in the book of Genesis, written by Moses.
+Further, the image of God as Creator and Sustainer fits with the creation story in the book of Genesis, written by Moses.

 Many other words common in the Book of Job and the books of Moses are rarely used by other Bible authors.
 For example, the title ’El–Shaddai, “the Almighty” is used 31 times in the book of Job and 6 times in the book of Genesis.
 But it is not used in this specific form anywhere else in the Scriptures.
 Crediting Moses for the authorship of the Book of Job does not exclude the possibility that most of the material may have already been there in a written form by Job himself.
 It is believed that the book was written between the 4th and the 6th century BCE.

-Some modern scholars reject the idea that Moses wrote the Book of Job and they suggest that it was written by Elihu, Solomon, and Ezra.
+Some modern scholars reject the idea that Moses is the author of the Book of Job and they suggest that it was written by Elihu, Solomon, and Ezra.
 Others believe the book to be the work of an unnamed author, perhaps of the time of Solomon, or of the time of David, or of the era of the Captivity.
 However, these later suggestions don’t have enough proof to back them.
-The Bible scholars, that reject the Mosaic authorship, base their belief on dissimilarity of style between Job and the other books credited to Moses.
-But their proposals are weak because of the clear parallels.
+The Bible scholars, that reject the Mosaic authorship, base their belief on dissimilarity of style between the book of Job and the other books credited to Moses.
+But their proposals are weak because of the obvious parallels.

 The Dialogue Between Satan and God